 film and television.

 Rachel Nwokoro is a young, passionate, grounded woman.
-Unapologetic in communication, Rachel is dedicated to diversifying the representation of unheard voices in the performance industry.
-Through professional experience, she has garnered skills in community outreach and participation work, social activism and believes that positive change can be created through the arts.
+Unapologetic in communication, Rachel is dedicated to diversifying the representation of under-represented voices in the performance industry.
+Through professional experience, she has garnered skills in community outreach, participation work and social activism and therefore believes that positive change can be created through the arts.

 She is open to discuss collaborating with anyone that has a project that aims to make the world a little better.
 So please get in touch.